ammarshahin/LearningC/README.md

-# problems_in_C
+# LearningC
-These are my solutions to problems in C
+This Repo is for learning and solving problems in C